 This course provides students with the theoretical foundation of family assessment.
-Family lifecycle stages are examined in conjunction with ethnic, cultural, racial, and sexual diversity considerations.
-Students examine advanced assessment for individuals from across the lifespan in the spectrum of health and illness through history taking and physical examination.
-Common laboratory and diagnostic studies will be explored with emphasis on the indication for tests, interpretation of results and correlation with clinical conditions and clinical care guidelines for health maintenance and disease management.
-Pre-requisites: NUR501, NUR640, NUR650, NUR660
+Family life-cycle stages are examined in conjunction with ethnic, cultural, racial, and sexual diversity considerations.
+Students examine advanced assessment for individuals from across the lifespan in the

 Advanced Health Assessment and Diagnostic Reasoning